Rasmuzeri/bittium_case_2/README.md

 1. The application presents a chat interface where you can interact with the AI coding assistant.

-2. Type your coding question or paste code snippets into the text area and click "Send".
+2. Type your coding question or paste code snippets into the text area and press Enter or click "Send".

 3. Alternatively, click the microphone button to use voice input for your query.